JellyChain1/dexcoin1docs/FACTORYREADME.md

 ### **Tailored to You ✨**

 DEX Coin Factory allows you to define your coin's parameters—supply, initial value, and more.
-It's about crafting a coin that mirrors your financial dreams, a reflection of your unique journey.
+It's about crafting a coin that mirrors your financial dreams—a reflection of your unique journey.

 ### **Security at Its Core 🔐**